dengkeya/PHBS_MLF_2019/README.md

 #### 6.2 Conclusion

 1. Both the 2 selected features in Step 2, *Limit_Usage* and *Pay_Amt_std* , are among the most important features,  with importance value of 0.079926 and 0.065781 respectively.
-Therefore, in Step 5, that the modeling with dataset 3 fails to outperform modeling with dataset 2 can be attributed to redundant features nibble away the explanatory power of the 2 selected features.
+Therefore, in Step 5, that the modeling with dataset 3 fails to outperform modeling with dataset 2 can be attributed to the fact that redundant features nibble away the explanatory power of the 2 selected features.
 As for *LIMIT_BAL_GROUP*, its feature importance is the lowest.
-Therefore, neither the inclusion nor the exclusion of  *LIMIT_BAL_GROUP* affects model performance.
+Neither the inclusion nor the exclusion of  *LIMIT_BAL_GROUP* affects model performance.
 Thus we can understand the outcome of Step 5 from the the perspective of feature importance.

-2. We continuously reduce the number of features according to their feature importance from the smallest to the largest and find that at the 0.7 quantile, corresponding to 12 features, the model's prediction performance doesn’t significantly deteriorate, so we successfully removed nearly half of the features.
+2. We continuously reduce the number of features according to their feature importance from the smallest to the largest and find that at the 0.7 quantile, corresponding to 12 features, the model's prediction performance doesn’t significantly deteriorate, so we successfully removed more than half of the features.
 According to this model, some important features to predict customers repayment behaviors are:

 <table class="tg">
   <tr>